 I have always been interested in the human body and I have a degree in Public Health Education.
-After my first child was born, I realized I had been unprepared and I wanted to learn more.
+After my first child was born, I realized I had been unprepared.
 I entered my second labor with more information and confidence.
 It was transformative for me.
 I've felt inspired since then to have a career supporting others through this significant time.

 I pursued my interest in birth after my third baby in 2015.
 I am a certified educator and doula.
 I teach the prepared childbirth class at UNC Women’s Hospital.
 I attend births at all the local facilities and I have seen the spectrum of labors.
 Over the years supporting dozens of families, I felt the pull to document this process.

 Birth can be such a whirlwind for the parents.
-The intensity of the day often leaves you with foggy memories of this life-changing experience.
+The intensity of the day often leaves you with foggy memories of this important time.
 My perspective as a doula is a unique one.
 I see it all.
-The excitement, the struggle, self-doubt, love, determination, exhaustion, trust, connection and joy.
+The excitement, determination, exhaustion, trust, love and joy.
 It takes my breath away every time.
-It doesn’t feel right to keep these moments to myself.
+It doesn’t feel right to keep these moments for myself.